chuyaowang/obsidian/Programming Environment/git.md

 git add -A
 ```

-Track all files under the current path
+Track all files under the current path.
+There is a period at the end.

 ```
 git add -A .
 ```